Best Mouth Guards For Grinding Teeth at Night

 Best Custom

-Reason to Buy: For those interested in a customized tray without a visit to the dentist, the Pro Teeth Guard is a high quality, durable option.
+For those interested in a customized tray without a visit to the dentist, the Pro Teeth Guard is a high quality, durable option.
 While visiting your dentist’s office is your best bet if you’re interested in investing in a custom mouth guard for sleep, the time and costs associated with this aren’t plausible for some people.
-The Pro Teeth Guard offers a customized mouth guard option that’s more convenient.
 After purchase, an impression kit will be mailed to your home.
 You simply mail your impression to the company’s lab and a custom mouth guard will be mailed to your address.
-The Pro Teeth Guard comes is available in two styles: adult female and adult male.
-This custom option is more expensive than most at $179.99, but it’s made with 2mm thick dual-laminate with a hard acrylic outer layer for added durability.
+The Pro Teeth Guard is available in two styles: adult female and adult male.
+This custom option is more expensive than most at $179.99, but it’s made with 2mm thick dual-laminate and a hard acrylic outer layer for added durability.
 The Pro Teeth Guard comes with a 60-night sleep trial and 60-day money-back guarantee.

 Oral-B Nighttime Dental Guard with Scope

-Reason to Buy: This guard by Oral-B comes recommended by dentists for those suffering from facial pain and jaw-joint disorders.
-This affordable, semi-custom fitted mouthguard (via the boil-and-bite) has a pleasant, minty flavor and can be softened in the microwave.
-Reviewers note that it’s even more comfortable than the expensive, custom trays they had made in the past for $300 to $500.
-The process for molding the Oral-B guard in your home is simple, and the product is made with BPA- and latex-free materials.
+This guard by Oral-B comes recommended by dentists for those suffering from nighttime clenching and grinding.
+This affordable, semi-custom fitted mouth guard has a pleasant, minty flavor and can be softened in the microwave.
+Reviewers note that it’s even more comfortable than the expensive, custom trays they had made in the past for hundreds of dollars.
+Others say it didn’t quite cover their front teeth, while those with smaller teeth say otherwise.
+If you find regular dental guards too large, this may be the one for you.
+The process for molding the Oral-B guard in your home is simple, requiring only three minutes and a microwave or boiling water to make an impression of your teeth.
+The product is made with BPA- and latex-free materials.
 Sold for less than $20, this kit from Oral-B includes a guard, impression tray, and convenient storage case, and it comes with a 100% satisfaction guarantee.

 Best for Sensitive Teeth

-Reason to Buy: Our choice for sleepers with sensitive front teeth, the Ora-Guard only covers the back teeth for a comfortable fit.
-The patented bite plate wedge design of the Ora-Guard slides the lower jaw down and forward to relieve tension on the TMJ muscles.
+Our choice for sleepers with sensitive front teeth, the Ora-Guard only covers the back teeth for a comfortable fit.
+The patented bite plate wedge design of the Ora-Guard slides the lower jaw down and forward to relieve tension on the TMJ muscles, also providing better jaw position for easier breathing.
 It has a low profile, meaning that it isn’t bulky and will be comfortable to wear, and the patented design ensures that the mouth guard will remain secure and not slip.
 Customizable through the microwave or the traditional boil-and-bite method, this mouth guard allows your teeth to move naturally throughout the night while relieving muscle tension.

 Mouth Guard Buying Guide